Willie169/termux-sh/README.md

 ### [DOTbashrc](DOTbashrc)

 Customized `.bashrc` for Termux with pre-defined aliases, functions, and environment variables.
-Note that some of them are for tools that are not installed or configured in the scripts in this repository such as [ANTLR4](https://github.com/antlr/antlr4) and [Tor](https://www.torproject.org).

 ---